For people, one way to understand natural numbers is counting

 transitive :=

-, define language transformation rules: let is formula built with independent/parallel i.e. independent/parallel in memory read and used by specific cuntion, then
+follow various rules of bool in the finite case, define language transformation rules: let is formula built with independent/parallel i.e. independent/parallel in memory read and used by specific cuntion, then

 same for